khoapham1002/Customer_Subscriber-Churn-Prediction/README.md

 ### Impact & Insights:
 * Discovered that subscribers with high engagement frequency are less likely to churn.
 * Recommended personalized marketing strategies, such as re-engagement emails for low-frequency users.
-* Insights enable AZ Watch to optimize retention efforts and improve targeted campaigns.
+* Insights enable AZWatch to optimize retention efforts and improve targeted campaigns.